n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 10/2/23
-Worked on the CSS changes that I wanted to make for awhile where the homepage is a little more organized, same goes for the rest of the pages.
-They all align with the Nav better than before, but I'm still not finished.
-I want to refocus on deployment & then make the last update.
+Worked on the CSS changes that I wanted to make for awhile hoy whereas the homepage is now a little more organized, same goes for the rest of the pages.
+They all align with the Nav better than before, but I'm still not finished here.
+I want to refocus on deployment & then I'll make the last updates.
 -->